ror-community/ror-utilities/README.md

 # ror-utilities
-This repository contains Python utility scripts written by ROR staff and third parties that work with the [ROR API](https://github.com/ror-community/ror-api) or [ROR data](https://github.com/ror-community/ror-data) to perform various useful functions such as matching other organization identifiers to ROR IDs.
+This repository contains Python and R utility scripts written by ROR staff and third parties that work with the [ROR API](https://github.com/ror-community/ror-api) or [ROR data](https://github.com/ror-community/ror-data) to perform various useful functions such as matching other organization identifiers to ROR IDs.
 Please note that these scripts are not officially supported by ROR and may be out of date with current versions of the ROR API or schema.
-They are provided here primarily to serve as models for those who wish to write their own ROR-related Python scripts.
+They are provided here primarily to serve as models for those who wish to write their own ROR-related Python and R scripts.

 ## List of scripts